 I just added a new plant to my indoor plants collection.
-It is a plant from the anthurium family called Flamingo Flower.
+This anthurium plant is commonly called Flamingo Flower.
+It is a tropical plant that has a stunning flower and is easy to grow.

 I picked up this lovely specimen yesterday in the garden area of Home Depot.
 It is in tip top shape and I couldn’t resist it.

 If you love to grow flowering houseplants, especially those with very showy flowers, anthurium is a great choice, even for beginners.

 Anthurium andraeanum is a tropical flowering plant in the family Araceae.
 It is native to Columbian and Ecuador and is a very popular houseplant for those that live in colder zones.

 According the the Royal Horticultural Society, the plant is one that is listed in the NASA Clean Air Study showing that it is effective in removing toxins such as formaldehyde, xylene, toluene, and ammonia from the air.